bayanwafa/certification-project3/README.md

 ## Technologies Used

+- **Frontend**:
-- **Frontend**: The frontend of the application is built using React.js, a popular JavaScript library for building user interfaces.
+The frontend of the application is built using React.js, a popular JavaScript library for building user interfaces.
 React Router is used for client-side routing to navigate between different pages.
 Redux is also utilized for state management, allowing for a more organized and centralized approach to managing application state across components.

 - **Backend**: The backend is implemented using Node.js and Express.js, providing RESTful APIs for handling quiz data storage, retrieval, and management.
 Data is stored in JSON format on the server.

-- **Data Persistence**: The application uses asynchronous file operations to read from and write to JSON files on the server, allowing for data persistence between sessions.
+It provides a robust set of features for handling HTTP requests, routing, middleware, and more.

+- **Data Persistence**: The application now uses localStorage for data persistence instead of asynchronous file operations.
+This allows the application to save and load quiz data directly from the user's browser storage.
+As a result, quiz information is stored locally and remains accessible even if the server is restarted or the application is reloaded.
+By utilizing localStorage, users can seamlessly create, edit, and save quizzes without relying on server-side file operations, enhancing the overall user experience.

 ## Getting Started